milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 - current segment's binlog paths.
 - current segment positions.
-- all other segments' current positions from the replica (If a segment hasn't been flushed, save the position when datanode first meets it).
+- all other segments' current positions from the replica (If a segment hasn't been flushed, save the position when DataNode first meets it).

 Whether save successfully: